This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for protective styles.

-This itching almost made me give up on braids a few years ago because it was very annoying and uncomfortable.
+This itching almost made me give up on braids a few years ago because it was annoying and uncomfortable.

 I also created a fantastic braid spray that works wonders for the few times you do feel itching.

 However, that will only make the itching ten times worse as I discovered when I tried it.

 Why Do Braids Itch When You First Get Them?

 Most braids are installed with Kanekalon hair, which has an alkaline base.
-This base is supposed to prevent molding and make the hair heat resistant.
+This base is supposed to prevent molding and make the hair heat-resistant.

-Bumps on the scalp and around the hair perimeter are also possible side effects from this alkaline base.
+Bumps on the scalp and around the hair perimeter are also possible side effects of this alkaline base.

 How to Stop Itchy Braids – Apple Cider Vinegar Mix